raemsli/NetconfXMLExporter/README.md

 #### Function to_xml
 - The Pydantic Model needs to have the same Structure as the Cisco Switch needs
 - Namespace of the Cisco Switch are often not the same as in the YANG Model listed

+#### Function to_basemodel
+- From the following Port Types must be at least 2:
+	- GigabitEthernet
+	- TenGigabitEthernet
+	- TwentyFiveGigabitEthernet
+	- FortyGigabitEthernet